-Sustainability and self-reliance are a common goal among many home gardeners.
-The quality and benefits of home-grown crops inspire many growers to expand their vegetable patch each season.
+Sustainability and self-reliance are common goals among many home gardeners.
+The quality and benefits of home-grown crops inspire many growers to expand their vegetable patches each season.
 In this, some are drawn to the idea of growing their own grains.
-While some grains, like wheat and oats, may grow with ease, many people choose to attempt growing more difficult crops.
+While some grains, like wheat and oats, may grow with ease, many people choose to attempt to grow more difficult crops.

 Rice, for example, can be grown successfully with careful planning and knowledge.
 However, many common issues which plague rice plants can lead to reduced yields, and even crop loss.
 One such disease, narrow brown leaf spot, remains troublesome for many growers.